Avaiga/taipy-doc/docs/relnotes.md

 2.0.0

 - Stopping then re-running the `Gui^` instance is no longer required in Notebook contexts.
-- A discrete graphical indicator is displayed on top of pages when the server is processing.
+- A discrete graphical indicator is displayed at the bottom of pages when the server is processing.

 <h6 style="font-size: 1.2em"><strong><code>taipy-core</code></strong></h6>
 2.0.0